Createdd/Writing/2022/articles/setupNewMac.md

 In 2017 I wrote an article about my favorite extensions.
 Feel free to check it out as well -> https://medium.com/free-code-camp/favorite-vs-code-extensions-2017-786ea235812f

-I also use pycharm for developing most of my code, yet I still use for VS Code as my alternative.
+I also use pycharm for developing most of my code, yet I still use VS Code as my alternative.
 Sometimes I just want to change a few files without the whole pycharm initialization.
 That's when I use VS Code.
 Also for markdown writing.
 Like I do with my articles.

 After downloading VSCode and putting it in the applications folder, open the command palette with the Keyboard Shortcut: `⇧⌘P` and select `"Install 'code' command in PATH"`.
 This way you can open files by just typing the pre-fix code in your terminal.
 We will use it in the next step.